 Months were spent months replacing the roof and stripping back the space to the bare bones and clearing skip after skip of rubbish.
 Finally the day did come when we could specify our (that was fun) own stuff !
 A few key architectural elements to bring the old & the new together.

-And finally finishing: sanding, painting and finishing are skills; especially when it comes to blending old finishes with new materials.
+Finishing: sanding, painting and finishing are skills; especially when it comes to blending old finishes with new materials.
 My advice is to get in touch with a restorer or polisher for best results :)

-The day the front door & arched window were installed
+The day the front door & arched window were installed was a real woo-hoo moment!

 Building around these pieces does take extra time and thought but recycling second-hand materials is not only good for the planet but the building will feel and look like no other.
 There is real sense of satisfaction in re-purposing beautiful architectural elements.
 Knowing this window was going to be the light source for our photographic studio wall - put the pressure on, but we are so very happy with the decision & the placement.